-We are taking a stand
+We are taking on medical debt!

 In Florida and across the country, we can build a movement for a universal, democratically controlled health care system that serves the interests of all of us, not the interests of corporations.